saidvandeklundert/saidvandeklundert.github.io/_posts/2016-07-03-troubleshooting-packet-loss-with-firewall-filters.md

 set firewall family ethernet-switching filter icmp-test term accept-rest then accept
 </pre>

 Applying the firewall filter and checking the counter would have been no different.
 EX3200 and up should support this.
-Unfortunately, the EX2200 does not support count in the same way the other switches do (an overview of EX match conditions is found here).
+Unfortunately, the EX2200 does not support count in the same way the other switches do (an overview of EX match conditions is found [here](https://www.juniper.net/documentation/en_US/junos/topics/reference/general/firewall-filter-ex-series-match-conditions-support.html).

 Hope this helps!